jlento/NumLab2015/2_Session/BatchQueues.slide.md

   runtime, start sooner

-## How to communicate with the batch queue system?
+## Interacting with the job scheduler?

 - through batch queue system commands, such as `sbatch` and `squeue` (SLURM), and batch job scripts